eh3rrera/ocpj8-notes/10-Java-Concurrency/3-Use-synchronized-keyword-and-java.util.concurrent.atomic-package-to-control-the-order-of-thread-execution.md

 * DoubleAdder and LongAdder, where one or more variables together maintain an initially zero sum of the corresponding type.
 * DoubleAccumulator and LongAccumulator, where one or more variables together maintain a running value of the corresponding type updated using a supplied binary operator.

-The syncrhonized example above can be changed to use an AtomicInteger in this way:
+The synchronized example above can be changed to use an AtomicInteger in this way:
 ````java
 AtomicInteger n = new AtomicInteger(); // creates an AtomicInteger with the initial value 0.